uviclibraries/genai-notebooklm/7-k-12-educators.md

 sympathetic to the pigs?
 Use evidence from each text.
 ```

-> **Reflection**: Do you agree with Google Notebook's answer?
+> **Reflection**: Do you agree with Gemini Notebook's answer?
 Can you find a passage it missed that changes the answer?

 ### Character and setting details prompts:
 ```